-With the holidays behind us, it is important to remain vigilant and watch out for other types of holiday cybersecurity threats.
+With the holidays upon us, it is important to remain vigilant and watch out for other types of holiday cybersecurity threats.
 This article will expand on the most common holiday cyber scams and some helpful tips to avoid them.

-Here Are the Top 4 Cybersecurity Threats You Should Be Aware of This Holiday Season
+Top 4 Cybersecurity Threats You Should Be Aware of This Holiday Season

 1) Phishing email scams

 Symantec’s 2019 Security Threat Report stated that almost one in every 400 emails is malicious.
 A typical office employee receives around a hundred emails per day, meaning chances of getting at least one malicious email on a weekly basis are high.
-Holiday season usually makes office employees visit shopping sites more than usual, while being connected to the company’s network and feasibly providing their company’s email address.
+Holiday season usually makes office employees visit shopping sites more than usual, while being connected to the company’s network and potentially providing their company email address.